 - Considers succession planning for the Board and the senior management

-Ensure that all potential conflicts of interest are declared on appointment and that all disclosed potential conflicts of interest are reveiwed regularly
+- Ensures that all potential conflicts of interest are declared on appointment and that all disclosed potential conflicts of interest are reviewed regularly.

 Promotes the Company's policy on diversity at Board level